Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 If you’re already ashore when conditions deteriorate, the ship will do everything possible to get passengers back before departing.
 In extreme situations the ship may remain anchored longer than planned or, very rarely, passengers may need to make alternative arrangements to catch the ship at the next port.
 This is exceptionally rare, but it underlines why travel insurance with missed port and missed ship cover matters.

-Weather can cancel your port call entirely
+Weather can cancel your port day entirely

 Autumn and winter Mediterranean itineraries carry a higher weather risk than summer sailings.
 If Santorini or Amalfi is a must-do for you, consider sailing between May and September when conditions are most stable.
 Norwegian and British Isles tender ports carry risk year-round.